JonasBernard/FakeStandby/index.md

 ## How does it work?

 The app is basically launching an overlay over the app currently running.
 Therefore it is using Android's accessibility services.
-All it's rendering on the overlay is a black canvas, effectifly turning your pixels off.
-The apps you're using won't notice this, beacause technically your phone is turned on.
+All it's rendering on the overlay is a black canvas, effectively turning your pixels off.
+The apps you're using won't notice this, because technically your phone is turned on.

 ## Disclaimer